Working in Antarctica

 So you're interested in working in Antarctica?
-I don't blame you, I've been working in Antarctica for 10 years, and couldn't imagine doing anything else.
-In the last 10 years I've spent about three and half in Antarctica on about 9 trips.
-I've worked at 4 stations, with 2 national programs, experienced unimaginable cold- -108degF, extreme winds - 120 knots, I've seen one day and one night in a single year, and then there are the things that you couldn't even imagine!
+I don't blame you.
+I worked in Antarctica over a 15 year period and it was an amazing experience.
+In those 15 years I spent about 4 years in Antarctica over 10 trips.
+I've worked at 4 stations, with 2 national programs.
+I experienced unimaginable cold down to -108degF and extreme winds over 120 knots.
+I've seen one day and one night in a single year.
+I’ve spent 8 months isolated with only 15 other people.
+And then there are the things that you couldn't even imagine!

-I'm not going to go into why you might want to work in Antarctica, but will talk about how you go about finding the job, how to get it, and maybe why you shouldn't work in Antarctica.
+I'm not going to go into why you might want to work in Antarctica as that’s for you to decide.
+But I will discuss how you go about finding the job, how to get it, and some of the realities and maybe why you shouldn't work in Antarctica.

 Types of Jobs?

 Finding a job to apply for is the easy part.
-There are science jobs, support jobs, and a smaller category, tourism jobs.
+There are science jobs, support jobs, and a smaller number of tourism jobs.
 I've worked for the Australian Antarctic Division, and as a grantee in the United States Antarctic Program.
-I used to hire people to Winter Over for the IceCube project, and these days for summer work generally doing IT.
+I used to hire people to Winter Over for the IceCube project and for summer work generally doing IT.
 A grantee in USAP is a scientist, someone who has or is funded by a grant.
 I actually work for the University of Wisconsin.
 Most employers, which are national Antarctic programs, have to adhere to national industrial relations laws and hiring practices.
 Thus their jobs are well advertised.

 Photos of people working in Antarctica.
 Since I get asked about equipment operator positions and firefighter jobs quite a bit I've purposely picked extra photos of people doing these jobs.
 Not everyone in Antarctica drives a D7 or crane, or is a firefighter.
 Also all the photos of people who look like they are fighter fighters (not all of them are full time) are doing drills.

 But what types of jobs are available?
 I always tell potential employees Antarctica is like anywhere else, but intensified.
 Thus any job that is done in the "real" world is done in Antarctica.
-What ever you do now, is probably done in Antarctica.
-Astrophysicist, biologist, glaciologist, chef, garbage management, carpenter, medical doctor, electrician, dentist, plumber, science technician, firefighter, avionics technician, weather forecaster, equipment operator, general assistant, dish washers, and even managers.
+Whatever you do now, is probably done in Antarctica.
+Astrophysicist, biologist, glaciologist, chef, garbage management, carpenter, medical doctor, electrician, dentist, plumber, science technician, firefighter, avionics technician, weather forecaster, equipment operator, general assistant, dish washers, and even Project Managers.

 The employer for science positions is usually the research institution where the science project is based.
-There are many many science project in Antarctica involving a small number of people.
+There are many science projects in Antarctica involving a small number of people.
 Thus it is impossible to list all the institutes that are likely to hire scientists that may end up working in Antarctica.
-One of the rare exceptions is the IceCube project which hires 2 Winter Over operators each years, and numerous seasonal employees.
+One of the exceptions is the IceCube project which hires 2 Winter Over operators each year, and numerous seasonal employees.
 IceCube positions can be found on their web site.

-Support positions are usually hired through the national program of what ever country is working in Antarctica.
-The Australian Antarctic Division is a good example of this.
+Support positions are usually hired through the national program of whatever country is working in Antarctica.
+Generally these National Programs only hire citizens of their country.
+To work for USAP you have to be an American citizen and to work for the Australian Antarctic Division you have to be an Australian.
+There are always rare exceptions and the main one that comes to mind is the occasional exchange program.
 Below is a list of a few national programs that directly hire support personnel.

 - Australian Antarctic Division